-Kim Steiner Ph.D.
+Kim Steiner, Ph.D.

-- Professor of Forest Biology
+- Professor Emeritus of Forest Biology

 University Park, PA 16802